 You have requested our opinion as to the fairness, from a financial point of view, to the holders of the Class A common stock of Affiliated Computer Services, Inc. ("ACS") of the Class A Merger Consideration (defined below) to be received by such holders (other than those holders who are also holders of the Class B common stock of ACS and their affiliates) (the "Unaffiliated Class A Holders") pursuant to the terms and subject to the conditions set forth in the Agreement and Plan of Merger, dated as of September 27, 2009 (the "Merger Agreement"), among Xerox Corporation ("Xerox"), Boulder Acquisition Corp. ("Merger Sub") and ACS.
 In connection with the Merger Agreement, a Voting Agreement, dated as of September 27, 2009 (the "Voting Agreement"), was entered into between Xerox and Darwin Deason ("Stockholder").
-As more fully described in the Merger Agreement, ACS will be merged with and into Merger Sub (the "Merger") and (i) each outstanding share of the Class A common stock, par value \$0.01 per share, of ACS ("ACS Class A Common Stock held by ACS as treasury stock, beneficially owned by a subsidiary of ACS or as to which dissenters' rights have been perfected) will be converted into the right to receive 4.935 shares of common stock, par value \$1.00 per share, of Xerox ("Xerox Common Stock") and \$18.60 in cash, without interest (together, the "Class A Merger Consideration") and (ii) each outstanding share of the Class B common stock, par value \$0.01 per share, of ACS Class B Common Stock") (other than shares of ACS Class B Common Stock held by ACS as treasury stock, beneficially owned by a subsidiary of ACS or as to which dissenters' rights have been perfected) will be converted into the right to receive 4.935 shares of Xerox Common Stock, \$18.60 in cash, without interest, and a fraction of a share of a new series of convertible preferred stock to be issued by Xerox and to be designated as Series A Convertible Perpetual Preferred Stock, par value \$1.00 per share (the "Xerox Preferred Stock"), equal to 300,000 div
+As more fully described in the Merger Agreement, ACS will be merged with and into Merger Sub (the "Merger") and (i) each outstanding share of the Class A common stock, par value \$0.01 per share, of ACS ("ACS Class A Common Stock") (other than shares of ACS Class A Common Stock held by ACS as treasury stock, beneficially owned by a subsidiary of ACS or as to which dissenters' rights have been perfected) will be converted into the right to receive 4.935 shares of common stock, par value \$1.00 per share, of Xerox ("Xerox Common Stock") and \$18.60 in cash, without interest (together, the "Class A Merger Consideration") and (ii) each outstanding share of the Class B common Stock held by ACS as treasury stock, beneficially owned by a subsidiary of ACS ("ACS Class B Common Stock") (other than shares of ACS Class B Common Stock held by ACS as treasury stock, beneficially owned by a subsidiary of ACS ("ACS Class B Common Stock") (other than shares of ACS Class B Common Stock held by ACS as treasury stock, beneficially owned by a subsidiary of ACS or as to which dissenters' rights have been perfected) will be converted into the right to receive 4.935 shares of Xerox Common Stock, \$18.60 in cash, without interest, an